 - Recognise the dedication and effort of those, both full-time and volunteers, who work towards reducing road trauma in WA.

 - Allow communities to support the actions and steps Local Governments are taking which prioritise safety outcomes, such as implementing road safety policies.

 Campaign resources and tools

-WALGA’s RoadWise Program has prepared a suite of resources and tools to assist organisations with their campaign promotion and involvement.
+WALGA’s RoadWise has prepared resources and tools to assist organisations to implement their campaign initiatives and disseminate road safety messages.

-Download a copy of the Blessing of the Road 2016 campaign Kit or any of the following templates by completing the download form.
+To find out more information about the campaign resources, download a copy of the Blessing of the Roads Campaign Kit or any of the following templates by completing the download form.